vpakhuchyi/censor/.github/pull_request_template.md

 - [ ] The changes have been tested locally (if applicable).
 - [ ] The documentation has been updated (if applicable).
-- [ ] Reviewers have been added.
-- [ ] Ticket status has been updated.